saurabh1088/notes/iOS/Security/MobileAppSecurity.md

 App should use a secure communication protocol i.e. HTTPS/TLS.

 ### App Transport Security
 On Apple platforms there is a networking feature known as *App Transport Security*.
+Security checks imposed by ATS.
-ATS mandates that all HTTP connections using URL Loading System MUST use HTTPS.
+- ATS mandates that all HTTP connections using URL Loading System MUST use HTTPS.
+- ATS mandates use of Transport Layer Security (TLS) version 1.2 or later.
+- ATS mandates default server trust evaluation

+There are several other requirements which are discussed on Apple's documentation : https://developer.apple.com/documentation/security/preventing_insecure_network_connections

+ATS will block network connections if they fail to meet the security specifications.
+ATS operates by default and there is no setting to turn it on.
+System will enforce ATS by default when one uses URL loading system.

 One can add exceptions to ATS checks by adding key NSAppTransportSecurity to Info.plist